seynur/blog/_posts/2025-04-24-local-test-of-the-cluster-manager-redundancy-in-splunk.md

 ### 2.2.
 Configure Environments as Their Roles
-We will continue to create our cluster in this section, starting with ***splunk-cm1***.
+We will continue to create our cluster in this section, starting with the  ***splunk-cm1***.
 Please, just follow my lead and be patient, because this path is a little bit thorny.
 Also, don't forget to restart after configuring each component, and add your Enterprise license to CM1 at the end of the configuration. 😊

 Lastly, we are creating a cluster as [*Splunk recommends*](https://docs.splunk.com/Documentation/Splunk/9.4.1/Indexer/Clusterconfigurationoverview) and the architecture below, using the appropriate apps with correct naming conventions. 😊